sxs-collaboration/spectre/docs/MainSite/Installation.md

 A [Docker](https://www.docker.com/) image is available from [DockerHub](https://hub.docker.com/r/sxscollaboration/spectrebuildenv/) and can be used to build SpECTRE on a personal machine.

-**Note**: The Docker image is the recommended way of using SpECTRE on a personal Linux machine.
-Because of the wide variety of operating systems available today it is not possible for us to support all configurations.
-However, using Spack as outlined below is a supported alternative to Docker images.
+This is the recommended way of using SpECTRE on a personal Linux or MacOS machine.
+(Because of the wide variety of operating systems available today it is not possible for us to support all configurations.
+However, using Spack as outlined below is a supported alternative to Docker images.)

 To build with the docker image: